Faculty: Susan Hill, MSN, ARNP

 D. The children seen during this rotation are about 65% males and 35% females; 40% are Caucasian, 30% African American and 30% Hispanic.
 Ages range from 5 to and including 17 years; the majority are between 6 and 12 years of age.
 Approximately 30% have school behavioral problems, 20% anxiety disorders, 40% learning disorders, 20% mood disorders, and 50% are developmentally disabled, 20% are responding to stressful environments, i.e., family disruption, death in the family, abuse.

-E. An average caseload for a fellow would consist of 2 to 3 patients that are seen for diagnostic clarification and treatment recommendations.
+E. An average caseload for a fellow would consist of two to three patients that are seen for diagnostic clarification and treatment recommendations.

 F. All new and follow up patients are discussed with the faculty on an individual basis before any recommendations are made to school.